MurtadaAhmed/AnonymousChat/README.md

 AnonymousChat should now be accessible at http://localhost:8000/.

-B. To deploy the server or production environment:
+B. To deploy the application on production environment:
 The included web.config file contain the basic setup for Windows Server IIS server.

 Requirements: